Data management is no longer optional; it’s a business requirement.

 At a high level, data management comprises all disciplines related to managing data as a valuable resource.
 Data management at its source though started by simply protecting data by means of backups which has evolved into what it is today.
 When looking at it now, more granularly, data management is the practice of collecting, keeping, and using data securely, efficiently, and cost-effectively.

-Given the explosion of data in an organisation and how it is needed for business success, effective data management is crucial when deploying systems that run business applications and provide analytics data.
+Given the explosion of data in an organisation and how it is needed for business success, proper data management is crucial when deploying systems that run business applications and provide analytics data.
 Ultimately, this helps drive operational decision-making and strategic planning inside the company.

-Data management is also vital when it comes to effectively managing the myriad of regulatory compliance requirements that include data privacy and protection laws such as those covered by the Protection of Personal Information Act (POPIA) that has been proclaimed in 2020 and comes into effect in 2021.
+Good data management is also vital when it comes to effectively managing the myriad of regulatory compliance requirements that include data privacy and protection laws such as those covered by the Protection of Personal Information Act (POPIA) that has been proclaimed in 2020 and comes into effect in 2021.

 Each business is different and the systems each business uses has a different level of importance.
 Understanding the RPO and RTO of each of these systems helps the business gauge the effect it will have on the business if these systems were to be unavailable at any point in time, giving customers the ability to make informed decisions on their data management strategy.